Michael Wooldridge (computer scientist)

 Michael John Wooldridge (born 26 August 1966) is a professor of computer science at the University of Oxford.
 His main research interests is in multi-agent systems, and in particular, in the computational theory aspects of rational action in systems composed of multiple self-interested agents.
 His work is characterised by the use of techniques from computational logic, game theory, and social choice theory.

 Education

-Wooldridge was educated at the University of Manchester Institute of Science and Technology (UMIST) where he was awarded a PhD in 1991.
+Wooldridge was educated at Wolverhampton Polytechnic where he gained a BSc in 1989 and the University of Manchester Institute of Science and Technology (UMIST) where he was awarded a PhD in 1991 for research supervised by Gregory O'Hare.

 Career and research

 Wooldridge was appointed a lecturer in Computer Science at the Manchester Metropolitan University in 1992.
 In 1996, he moved to London, where he became senior lecturer at Queen Mary and Westfield College in 1998.
 His appointment as full professor in the Department of Computer Science at the University of Liverpool followed in 1999.
 In Liverpool he served as head of department from 2001 to 2005 and as head of the School of Electrical Engineering, Electronics, and Computer Science from 2008 to 2011.
 In 2012 the European Research Council awarded him a five-year ERC Advanced Grant for the project Reasoning about Computational Economies (RACE).
 In the same year he left Liverpool to become professor of computer science at the University of Oxford, and served as head of the Department of Computer Science from 2014 - 2018.
 In Oxford he is a senior research fellow of Hertford College, Oxford.

 Michael Wooldridge is author of more than 300 academic publications.